echopen/echopen_prototyping/stable/doc_hardware.md

 * Voltage range: +/- 1 V or +/- 20 V
 * Buffer maximum size: 16384 points

 Considering that the acoustic waves makes back and forth between the transducer and the medium, depth of measurement is given by d=v*t/2.
-So maximum depth at 125 Msps is **97 mm** and at 125/8 Msps it is **775 mm**.
+So maximum depth of measurement at 125 Msps is **97 mm** and at 125/8 Msps it is **775 mm**.

+The RedPitaya trigger (beggining of measured buffer) can be placed anywhere in a fictitious first buffer (anywhere in the first 16384 points after the trigger event), and the save buffer since RedPitaya trigger is 16384 points long at maximum.
+This means that the beggining of measurement R0 must be smaller than maximum depth of measurement and end of measurement Rf can be made between R0 and R0 plus maximum depth of measurement:

+* at 125 Msps: R0 < 97 mm, R0 < Rf < R0 + 97 mm
+* at 125/8 Msps: R0 < 775 mm, R0 < Rf < R0 + 775 mm

 ### Working process